aspose-pdf/Aspose.PDF-Documentation/net/parsing/extract-data-from-acroform/_index.md

 ---
-title:  Extract data from AcroForm using Aspose.PDF for .NET
+title:  Extract data from AcroForm using C#
 linktitle:  Extract data from AcroForm
 type: docs
 weight: 50